How to Ski for Cheap This Weekend

 - For Sugar Bowl’s final weekend, lift tickets are available for 37 percent off.

-We’ll discuss more ways to save tomorrow morning at 6 a.m. on FOX40 News.
+We’ll discuss more ways to save today at 6 a.m. on FOX40 News.

 Where is your favorite place to ski?
 Submit your photos below!